Robbinsville Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 100 mi of roadways, of which 78.26 mi were maintained by the municipality, 8.16 mi by Mercer County, 8.37 mi by the New Jersey Department of Transportation and 5.20 mi by the New Jersey Turnpike Authority.

 Four major U.S./State/Interstate routes pass through the township: the New Jersey Turnpike (Interstate 95), Interstate 195 (the Central Jersey Expressway), U.S. Route 130 and Route 33.
 County routes that pass through include County Route 526 (which passes through the center of the township) and both County Route 524 and County Route 539 (Old York Road), which travel along the southeastern border of the township.

-Interstate 195 is a major artery that connects Trenton to the Jersey Shore and the New Jersey Turnpike.
-Interchange 7A (for the Turnpike) is located in the township, with a 13-lane toll gate.
+Interstate 195 is a major east–west artery that connects New Jersey's state capital of Trenton eastward to Robbinsville (at the New Jersey Turnpike's exit 7A) and then onward to the Garden State Parkway at Wall Township, thereby providing Robbinsville with direct access to the Jersey Shore region.
+Interchange 7A (for the Turnpike) is located within the township, with a 13-lane toll gate.
 Interstate 195 also provides access to Six Flags Great Adventure in Jackson Township.